If you have been vomiting (being sick) there are a number of things you can do to help manage the condition.

-- Food preparation – avoid handling or preparing food for others after you have been vomiting to avoid spreading germs.
+- Avoid handling or preparing food for others until 48 hours after the vomiting has stopped to avoid spreading germs.

 - To prevent the spread of infection, do not go swimming in a public pool for two weeks after your last episode of vomiting.

 - While you are unwell you should keep away from people who can easily pick up infections, such as newborn babies, pregnant women, older people and those with a lowered immune system.

 - If you have been vomiting, if you are in pain, get advice on medicines you can take.